Last updated on March 12th, 2023 at 06:22 pm

 When you are out and about, a sturdier, non-breakable collar is recommended.
 You don’t want your puppy to give a good tug and their collar pops off.

 As for an ID tag, you may be wondering ‘why do I need one if they are microchipped?’.
 If your dog does get away and someone finds him, it’s a lot easier to call the number on the tag than to take the puppy to a vet or shelter to check him for a microchip.

 That being said, you must also keep your dog’s ID tags updated with the correct information.

 One other thing I would like to mention here.
 I’ve had dogs that lost their ID tags, so I’ve started getting collars with their name and phone number stitched right into the collar.
 They are much less likely to lose their collar than they are their ID tags.

-Bottom line, I like to make sure that my dog has the best chance of finding his way back home – so I make sure they have visible ID as well as a microchip.
+The bottom line, I like to make sure that my dog has the best chance of finding his way back home – so I make sure they have a visible ID as well as a microchip.

 18. Get a good, well-fitting harness.